hexiaofeng/poolnetty/README.md

 `

-There is one exception to the concurrency model and that is the pool Listeners which use a CopyOnWriteSet.
+There is one exception to the concurrency model and that is the pool Listeners which use a CopyOnWriteArraySet.
 This was done because it is unlikely that there will be a lot of changes to pool listener list and some events are not fired from the decoupler.